donti964/Tianyu-Dong/README.md

 # Tianyu-DongDeveloping  environment：mac os  C++11
 Program function：Realize the input of "Wall Street Journal" xml file，analyze and store the content of the article in an efficient data structure, and support query according to word frequency, sort related articles by relevance and output article title and relevance.

+file program is Whole program which iclude index and research。 file index only include index and part 2.  file research include the part3

 programming method: g++ main.cpp -std=c++11